Alexander H. Stephens: Vice President of the Confederate States

-In mid-1863, Davis dispatched Stephens along with Stonewall Jackson and Robert E. Lee on a fruitless mission to Washington, D.C., to discuss prisoner exchanges, but the Union victory of Gettysburg made the Lincoln administration refuse to receive him.
+In mid-1863, Davis dispatched Stephens on a fruitless mission to Washington, D.C., to discuss prisoner exchanges, but the Union victory of Gettysburg made the Lincoln administration refuse to receive him.
 As the war continued and the fortunes of the Confederacy sank lower, Stephens became more outspoken in his opposition to the administration.
 On March 16, 1864, Stephens delivered a speech to the Georgia Legislature that was widely reported in both the North and the South.
-In it, he excoriated the Davis Administration for its support of conscription and suspension of habeas corpus, and supported a block of resolutions aimed at securing peace.
+In it, he excoriated the Davis Administration for its support of conscription and the suspension of habeas corpus, and he supported a bloc of resolutions aimed at securing peace.
 From then until the end of the war, as he continued to press for actions aimed at bringing about peace, his relations with Davis, never warm to begin with, turned completely sour.

-On February 3, 1865, Stephens was one of three Confederate commissioners who met with Lincoln on the steamer River Queen at the Hampton Roads Conference, a fruitless effort to discuss measures to bring an end to the fight.
+On February 3, 1865, Stephens was one of three Confederate commissioners who met with Lincoln on the steamer River Queen at the Hampton Roads Conference, a fruitless effort to discuss measures to bring an end to the fighting.
 Stephens and Lincoln had been close friends and Whig political allies in the 1840s.
 Although peace terms were not reached, Lincoln did agree to look into the whereabouts of Stephens's nephew, Confederate Lieutenant John A. Stephens.
 When Lincoln returned to Washington, he ordered the release of Lieutenant Stephens.

-Stephens was arrested for treason against the United States at his home in Crawfordville, on May 11, 1865.
-He was imprisoned in Fort Warren, Boston Harbor, for five months until October 1865.
+Stephens was arrested for treason against the United States at his home in Crawfordville on May 11, 1865.
+He was imprisoned at Fort Warren in Boston Harbor for five months, until October 1865.